Cavalry and Cannons: The Napoleonic Experience

 Step back into a world of musket smoke, thundering hooves, and gain an insight into the encampments where soldiers and their wives lived during this momentous time.

-Displays throughout the day include the rifles gathering for drills, horse mounted cavalry displaying their skills, canon-firing, weapons competitions and an epic skirmish that brings the Napoleonic battlefield to life.
+Displays throughout the day include the rifles gathering for drills, horse mounted cavalry displaying their skills, cannon-firing, weapons competitions and an epic skirmish that brings the Napoleonic battlefield to life.

 Watch Highlights